shamansystems/Cheap-FOCer-2/README.md

 ## Disadvantages (that I know of)

 - Larger than original VESC 6.
-Cheap FOCer 2 is about 60mm x 100mm x 14mm without enclosure/heatsink
+Cheap FOCer 2 is about 60mm x 100mm x 14mm without enclosure/heat sink

 - Uses custom firmware that’s not currently supported in the VESC project.
 Will make firmware available on GitHub until Cheap FOCer 2 is added to and supported by the official VESC project.